james-schwartzkopf/blue-shot/README.md

     gr
 use ```yarn run serve-e2e-tests``` to view the test html outside of the e2e tests.

+## Browser Support

+Currently Blue Shot has been tested against Chrome, Firefox, and IE 11.
+I intend to support all Evergreen browsers, IE 11 will be supported on a "Best Effort" basis.
+I support IE as part of my day job, I understand how important good e2e test are for IE, but
+I also understand just how much work that can be.

 ## Big Thanks

 Cross-browser Testing Platform and Open Source <3 Provided by [Sauce Labs][homepage]